Launching a Project Management Office: Implementation and Improvement

 A Project Management Office helps organizations to deliver the right projects at the right time in the right way.

-The BrightWork PPM solution for SharePoint On-Premises (server editions of SharePoint 2019, 2016, 2013) has everything you need to launch a successful PMO.
+The BrightWork 365 project portfolio management tool built on the Power Platform has everything you need to launch a successful PMO.

-In our free video demo, you’ll see how BrightWork will help you to:
+In our free video demo, you’ll see how BrightWork 365 can help you to:

 • Manage Projects with flexible templates, automated reporting, and collaborative team sites.